Adobe Captivate and the ADL SCORM Test Suite 1.2.7

 The SharePoint Learning Kit is a feature that needs to be deployed on your farm, assigned to a web application, and gives you a feature that you can activate on a site level.
 It includes an “assignment” web part that instructors and learners use to assign, follow and grade content.

 I had some trouble getting Adobe Captivate content to communicate with the SLK, I did not get the scores from a test.
-Finally, I found this article on the Adobe site.
+Finally, I found this article.
 In the .HTM file that is generated by Captivate, you can tune and tweak some scorm parameters.
 Changing var g_intAPIOrder = 0; from 0 to 1 does the trick for the SLK.

 Microsoft introduces “learning snacks”